IanDxSSXX/ReNest/README.md

 ### ContextProvider

-* Use ContextProvider in ReactUI to manage global states simple and powerful.
+* Use ContextProvider in RUI to manage global states simple and powerful.
 * Use `@Context` to destructure the whole context into a specific variable
 * Use `@Contexts` to get the **whole context**